WFAN (AM): Midday show controversy

 The midday slot has been one of the better slots from a ratings perspective for WFAN.
 However, this slot's hosts have often found controversy.

-In the mid-1990s, popular hosts Ed Coleman and Dave Sims had their show cancelled.
+In the mid-1990s, popular hosts Ed Coleman and Dave Sims had their show on the station cancelled (Sims later returned to the station in 2025 as the lead PBP voice for Yankees games).
 WFAN then announced that New York Daily News columnist Mike Lupica and WNBC-TV sports anchor Len Berman would co-host the new midday program.
 The show seemed all set to go when, at the last minute, Berman had a change of heart.
 He cited that he would have to work a near 14-hour day, combining his 10 a.m. start on radio with his WNBC-TV duties, which consisted of him appearing on all three of the station's evening newscasts.
-WFAN would not let Berman out of his contract, and as a result, the slot was split into two shows: Lupica hosted from 10 a.m. to noon, while Berman hosted from noon to 2 p.m.
+WFAN would not let Berman out of his contract, and as a result, the slot was split into two shows: Lupica hosted from 10 a.m. to noon, while Berman hosted from noon to 2 pm.
 The split format did not work: Berman's show was cancelled and Lupica's soon followed.

 WWOR-TV sports anchor Russ Salzberg, who also worked an evening sportscast, was more than willing to assume the midday show duties.
 In 1995, he was joined by longtime overnight host Steve Somers and the show became known as "The Sweater and The Schmoozer", playing off Salzberg's habit of wearing sweaters on the air and Somers' on-air nickname.

 The midday show featured one of the most famous incidents in WFAN history.
 It occurred when Salzberg "banned" Eli from Westchester from calling his show due to comments that Salzberg considered to be inappropriate.
 In another incident, Salzberg said to Somers, during an Atlanta Braves World Series appearance, while talking about Braves' manager Bobby Cox: "What about Cox, Steve?
 You like Cox ... don't you, Steve?"